-The securities/ instruments mentioned above and such other securities the Scheme is permitted to invest in could be listed, unlisted, privately placed, secured, unsecured, rated or unrated and of any maturity.
+The securities / instruments mentioned above and such other securities the Scheme is permitted to invest in could be listed, unlisted, privately placed, secured, unsecured, rated or unrated and of any maturity.

-The securities may be acquired through initial public offering (IPOs), secondary market, private placement, rights offers negotiated deals, etc. Further investments in debentures, bonds and other fixed income securities will be in instruments which have been assigned investment grade rating by the Credit Rating Agency.
+The securities may be acquired through initial public offering (IPOs), secondary market, private placement, rights offers, negotiated deals etc. Further investments in debentures, bonds and other fixed income securities will be in instruments which have been assigned investment grade rating by the Credit Rating Agency.

-Investment in unrated debt instruments shall be subject to complying with provisions of the Regulations and within the limit as specified in Schedule VII to the Regulations.
-All such investments shall be made with the prior approval of the Board of AMC and Trustees.

-For applicable regulatory investment limits please refer paragraph "Investment Restrictions.
+Investment in unrated debt instruments shall be subject to complying with the norms as specified by Board from time to time.
+For applicable regulatory investment limits please refer paragraph "Investment Restrictions".